 The whole trip above can be done in 3 or 4 days.
-But it will be much more relaxing and fulfilling if you get into 'narrowboat' time.
-Forget trying to get from A to B like a car journey, because in a narrowboat its the journey itself!
-There's too much too see and experience by the river; the ancient trees, the old buildings, the bygone signs and shadows from Cromwell's time.
-Travelling in comfort at 3 miles an hour you get to see everything...
+But it will be much more relaxing and fulfilling if you get into 'narrowboat' time on Vita.
+Forget trying to get from A to B like a car journey, because in a narrowboat it's the journey itself!
+There's so much to see and experience by the river; the ancient trees, the old buildings, the bygone signs and shadows from Cromwell's time.
+Travelling in comfort at 2/3 miles an hour you'll get to see so much...

-Go the whole Wey..
+Go the whole Wey....
 Travel the full length of the Wey starting from our mooring at Cartbridge Basin.
 We are at the half way point on the river, so you could choose to go up River first or down River.
 A week will let you comfortably and leisurely travel the navigation and give you time to stop and explore.
 Or If you fancy more adventure you could go all the way up the River Thames to Windsor Castle!
+(Additional licence needed*).

 Why not have a look Here at the Map of the Wey Navigation.

 The Basingstoke Canal (additional licence needed*)